bartakabstina/hax-headless/README.md

 *Some other small fixes

 *!!!
 This script is totlay experimental, bugs or performance issues should be expected.
 It will be improved over time.
-Also if you know how code, you can definitely make it better by yourself!!!*
+Also if you know to how code, you can definitely make it better by yourself!!!*

 ## Commands list
 	// Commands that don't need to know players attributes.